-I, \\\\\ understand that my (reinstatement and) continued employment (are) is contingent upon compliance with all of the following terms of this agreement.
+I, under employment (are) is contingent upon compliance with all of the rstand that my (reinstatement and) continued following terms of this agreement.
 I will be evaluated for chemical dependency by the company's employee assistance program (EAP).
 I will comply with all of the EAP treatment and follow-up recommendations.
 I authorize Abbott Construction to receive all relevant information regarding my progress in my rehabilitation program.
 I will be subject to unannounced testing (follow-up monitoring) for up to two years.
 I recognize, accept, and agree that any future violation of the company's drug free workplace policy by me will result in the termination of my employment.
 I am responsible for meeting the same standards of performance and conduct that are set for other employees.
 I understand that failure to comply, in whole or in part, with all the terms of and conditions of this agreement will result in further disciplinary action, up to and including, termination of employment with Abbott Construction.

-Company Representative Signature
+Employee Signature Date Company Representative Signature Date

+CHAPTER 15 - FALL PROTECTION PROGRAM